-Reach British School is currently co-educational through most of the Primary and all Secondary, and it is planned to have a fully co-educational Primary school by the 2018/19 academic year.
-The school tries to maintain a 50:50 boy girl ration.
+Reach British School is currently co-educational through most of the Primary and all Secondary, and it is planned to have a fully co-educational Primary school by the 2022/23 academic year.
+The school tries to maintain a 50:50 boy girl ratio.
 This policy is reviewed on an annual basis by the School Principal and the Head of Admissions.
-This will be updated should new policies issues by the Abu Dhabi Education Knowledge (ADEK).
+This will be updated should new policies issued by the Abu Dhabi Education Knowledge (ADEK).

 Reach British School delivers the National Curriculum for England to students in English.
 Language proficiency in Early Years is not used as an indication for admissions.
 In Primary and Secondary, language proficiency is assessed to ensure students can access the curriculum, in order to progress to the best of their ability in our school.

 Reach British School celebrates and respects the individuality of each child.
 We will always call our multiple birth children by name and will avoid referring to them as ‘the twins’ and take care in assessing children individually, taking into account that they may have different learning and development needs and that one may require specific intervention.
 Where possible, siblings will be placed in different classes.